WilliamTjonndal/IT3212/assignment3/Group 25.md

 **How it works**

-Multinomial logistic regression models the log odds of each class as a linear function of the inputs and uses a softmax layer to output class probabilities.
+Multinomial logistic regression models the log odds of each class as a linear function of the inputs and uses a softmax function to output class probabilities.

 **Why we chose it**

-It is a strong baseline for multiclass classification, works well with our one-hot encoded categorical features, and is easy to interpret through its coefficients.
-This makes it easy to evaluate the reliability of the model by confirming that it captures reasonable relationships between social-economic factors and the student's academic performance.
-A known limitation is the linearity assumption, which can miss non-linear socio-economic patterns.
+Multinomal logistic regression is a strong baseline for multiclass classification, it works well with our one-hot encoded categorical features.
+It fits well for target classification when the target classes are unordered, as they are in our dataset (The target can be viewed as having a intuitive order, but in our view it's not a scale of bad-good in the same way that low-medium-high could be viewed).
+A known limitation is the linearity assumption, which can miss non-linear patterns.

 <div style="page-break-after: always;"></div>

 ### <a id="implement-algorithms-section-2"></a> b.
-Additive model
+Decision trees

 **How it works**

-A generalized additive model (GAM) represents the log odds as a sum of smooth functions of each feature, often via splines, which captures nonlinear shapes without manual feature engineering.
+A decision tree can be seen as a tree of different choices, with each leaf node in the tree corresponding to a target class.
+Each node/choice in the tree will split the data that reaches it between the later nodes, which will then further seperate the data until it reaches a target class.

 **Why we chose it**

-Variables such as age at enrollment, admission grade, and approved units often have curved and thresholded effects.
-GAMs model these patterns directly while remaining interpretable, which improved our classification.
+Decision trees are a good fit for classification tasks because they can capture both linear and non-linear relationships and splits the data in an intuitive way.
+They are also easy to understand the inner workings of, as they just go through the tree doing if/then checks.
+One problem with decision trees is that they can easily be overfitted if not given correct hyperparameters.

 <div style="page-break-after: always;"></div>